 • It considers multiple starting positions for the market rather than the current, actual starting point.
 Why assume that the market currently reflects a price to earnings ratio well below the historical norm, for example, increasing the likelihood for near term appreciation and a greater rate of return, if that isn’t the case?
 Including an inaccurate starting scenario significantly affects the end result and increases the margin of error.

 • Human nature cannot be factored in.
-When the market fell to pieces in March, how many people sold investments to raise cash rather than hold all their positions?
+When the S&P 500 fell more than 18% in 2022, how many people sold investments to raise cash rather than hold all their positions?
 How many bought back in (at just the right time), added to their existing positions as the market rose, or stayed out of the market as it regained it's high's?
 Monte Carlo cannot factor in special circumstances that may require additional spending/distributions at random times and in random amounts.
 While no planning tool can predict the future, one that requires perfect consistency over a 20-30 year time frame is among the least realistic.
 The ability to plan “what-if” scenarios on the part of the user is far more effective at illustrating possible outcomes.